juanfrh/git-ultra-novice/README.md

 UCL's git-novice
 ================

-An introduction to version control for novices using Git (with the UCL's twist) Please see [the rendered version of this material](http://github-pages.ucl.ac.uk/git-novice/), and [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material,
+An introduction to Version Control for novices using Git (with the UCL's twist) Please see [the rendered version of this material](http://github-pages.ucl.ac.uk/git-novice/), and [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material,